trinker/hclustext/README.md

 ![](inst/figure/unnamed-chunk-17-1.png)

-The plots looked less messy and indeed topics do appear to be clustering around one another, though *time 1*'s talk is loading heavily onto a single cluster in comparison to the much more evenly distributed clusters in *time 2*.
+The plots looked less messy and indeed topics do appear to be clustering around one another.
 I wanted to see how the primary participants, the candidates, compared to each other in topic use.

 In this last bit of analysis I filter out all participants except Obama